Blackfell/blackfell.github.io/_posts/2019-10-20-Mr-Robot-Walkthrough.md

 **The** network mapper and port scanner is Nmap; there are other ways of portscanning hosts, but this is the tool I like to use and one that you'll find in other CTF write-ups.

-I like to run nmap as root, which means it will carry out a [Syn scan](https://networkinferno.net/tcp-syn-scanning) by default; I like to turn off the probe requests and host resolution (-Pn and -n), because I know where my host is, and I like to scan all TCP ports with the -p- option.
+I like to run nmap as root, which means (amongst other things) it will carry out a [Syn scan](https://networkinferno.net/tcp-syn-scanning) by default; I like to turn off the probe requests and host resolution (-Pn and -n), because I know where my host is, and I like to scan all TCP ports with the -p- option.
 I usually output to all filetypes (-oA), as well as asking nmap to give us a reason whenever it says a port is open or filtered (--reason); as always, keep that tcpdump sniffer running, so you can see what's going on!
 The resultant command is:

 > ```bash
 >~$ nmap -Pn -n -p- -oA tcp-all-ports --reason <VM IP Here>